xgastaldi/shake-shake/README.md

 #Shake-Shake regularization of 3-branch residual networks

-This repository contains the code for the paper "Shake-Shake regularization of 3-branch residual networks".
+This repository contains the code for the paper [Shake-Shake regularization of 3-branch residual networks](https://openreview.net/forum?id=HkO-PCmYl&noteId=HkO-PCmYl).

 The code is based on [fb.resnet.torch] (https://github.com/facebook/fb.resnet.torch).